 Why is there a bias in selection for students early in their studies?
 Advanced students who have passed their exams can, with their training, handle the master’s work easier and get through faster.

 You are welcome to make your case for how you can finish the dual programs in the six-year timeframe.

 Would the master’s program also see transcripts from our internal studies at Brown?

 If I don’t have a background in the master’s program, can I still apply?

 Courses in the master’s discipline below the 1000 level are not allowed.
 Consequently, it will probably not work to start studies in the master’s program without adequate background.
-But not all master’s programs have stringent disciplinary requisites, so it depends somewhat on the program.
+But not all master’s programs have stringent disciplinary prerequisites, so it depends somewhat on the program.